Movement demanding trial of war criminals (Bangladesh)

-The movement demanding trial of war criminals is a protest movement in Bangladesh, from 1972 to present demanding trial of the perpetrators of 1971 Bangladesh genocide during the Bangladesh Liberation War from Pakistan.
+The movement demanding trial of war criminals (Bengali: যুদ্ধাপরাধীদের বিচারের দাবিতে আন্দোলন) is a protest movement in Bangladesh, from 1972 to present demanding trial of the perpetrators of 1971 Bangladesh genocide during the Bangladesh Liberation War from Pakistan.

 Background

 The Bangladesh Liberation War started on 26 March 1971 after Pakistan Army launched Operation Searchlight on 25 March.
 During Operation Searchlight, Pakistan Army attacked East Pakistan Rifles, East Pakistan Ansar, and Rajarbagh police barracks.
-The soldiers also attacked the University of Dhaka and Hindu majority neighborhoods in the city.
+The soldiers also attacked the University of Dhaka and Hindu majority neighbourhoods in the city.
 The Pakistan Army target civilians in their war effort.
 These actions are collectively known as the 1971 Bangladesh Genocide.
 From 14 to 16 December, Pakistan Army and local collaborators targeted and killed Bengali academics, writers, doctors and other intellectuals.
 The two days are known as the 1971 killing of Bengali intellectuals.
 The war lasted until 16 December when Pakistan surrendered to a joint forces of Indian military and Bangladeshi Mukti Bahini.

 After the Independence of Bangladesh, the Sheikh Mujibur Rahman led government passed the Bangladesh Collaborators (Special Tribunals) Order, 1972 on 24 January for the trial of war criminals and collaborators of Pakistan Army.
 On 20 July 1973, the government passed the separate International Crimes (Tribunals) Act, 1973 for the trial of Pakistani soldiers accused of war crimes.
 On 30 November 1973, the government of Bangladesh issued a pardon for collaborators who were not charged with war crimes such as rape, murder, arson etc. Total collaborators in custody was 37 thousand of whom 26 thousand were released after the amnesty.

 President Sheikh Mujibur Rahman was killed in the 15 August 1975 Bangladeshi coup d'état and Awami League government overthrown.
 Major General Ziaur Rahman repealed the Bangladesh Collaborators (Special Tribunals) Order, 1972 which paved the way for the release of all detained collaborators and war crime accused.